Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 How often should I change my spark plugs

-But when to change spark plugs?
+But how do you know how often to change spark plugs?
 What counts as a regular interval?
 This depends of course on the type of spark plugs, the car you are driving, and a whole host of other factors.
 There are a few milestones, however, that experts recommend as good moments to change your spark plugs.

 30,000 miles was for a long time the recommended interval for changing your spark plugs.
 Low quality spark plugs (made with less durable material like copper) should be replaced every 20,000 to 30,000 miles.
 You can do this yourself or get it done at a garage.
 If you want them to last slightly longer, it could be worth thinking about upgrading your plugs.
 Modern cars will come with longer lasting spark plugs as standard.

-60,000 miles, however, is now a much more common change interval nowadays.
-Most quality spark plugs are suggested to be changed at 60,000 miles and this is currently the most widely accepted change interval for most spark plug types of today.
+60,000 miles, however, is a much more common change interval nowadays.
+Most quality spark plugs are recommended to be changed at 60,000 miles and this is currently the most widely accepted change interval for most spark plug types of today.

 You could buy a single- or multi-electrode spark plug.
-While single have one centre and one side electrode, multi have up to 4 side electrodes.
-This simple design of single electrodes makes sure combustion takes place seamlessly, but multi electrodes last much longer.
+While single ones have one centre and one side electrode, multi ones have up to 4 side electrodes.
+The simple design of single electrodes makes sure combustion takes place seamlessly, but multi electrodes last much longer.

 Spark plugs can also have different heat ranges, either cold, medium, or hot.
 To put it simply, hot spark plugs have a low heat dispersal and are useful in engines with a low compression ratio.
 Cold spark plugs have high heat dispersal and are used in engines that have a high compression ratio.
 Medium plugs are a balance of these two.
 It really depends on what car you have and what type of driving you’ll be doing.